dataninja-python/play-jeopardy/README.md

 # POTENTIAL FUTURE FEATURES

+[] check that users answer is not black
-[] learn to use adobe XD, figma or similar tool to improve UX/UI [] add question categories
+[] allow a user to skip a question without hurting his/her score [] learn to use adobe XD, figma or similar tool to improve UX/UI [] add question categories
 [] set up to play more like jeopardy with clicking of multiple squares